-2) The cathedral organist, Jeffrey Moellman, will provide the music for your wedding Mass, including Prelude, Processional, the Ordinary of the Mass, accompaniment for soloists and the Recessional.
+- 2) The cathedral organist, Jeffrey Moellman, will provide the music for your wedding Mass, including Prelude, Processional, the Ordinary of the Mass, accompaniment for soloists and the Recessional.
 There is no exception to this.
 You should contact the organist as soon as possible after your original meeting with Father Shawn, or Deacon Blaine Barclay.
-He can be reached at smarys@cogeco.net and Suzanne, the office administrator, will forward your email to him.
-He will take you through an array of possible selections of sacred music.
-Your music selections must instrumental or be songs that were written to praise God.
-One of the cathedral cantors will lead the singing.
-Occasionally a couple requests that a friend or relative play the pipe organ at their wedding.
-At the Cathedral only our own organists provide the music for weddings and funerals.
-There are no exceptions to this rule.
-Secular music is not allowed.

-3) The use of any sort of recorded music during any part of the wedding ceremony is not permitted.

-4) All music in the church must be sacred music; no secular music is appropriate in the church.
+He can be reached at <a href="maintextraction-smarry-example-color: blain-smarry-example-color: blain-smarry-example-color: - 3) The use of any sort of recorded music during any part of the wedding ceremony is not permitted. - 4) All music in the church must be sacred music; no secular music is appropriate in the church.
 Secular selections are more appropriate for your reception.
 For example the beautiful secular piece called The Prayer is not written to praise God and should be reserved for a first dance or some other time at your reception.